Our model aims to maximise return potential and mitigate risk.

 We only back the most promising companies.

-We invest across all sectors and co-invest early in companies brought to us by our hand-picked network of angel investors, each with an annual IRR of 42%.
+We invest across all sectors and co-invest early in companies brought to us by our hand-picked network of angel investors with an average IRR of 42%.
 Some of our portfolio companies can be seen below.See other startups we've invested in

 Reduce your tax bill.